Investiture of the Gods: The Seven Monsters of Meishan

-During the Xiqi campaign, King Zhou and Daji continued their cruelty.
+During the Xiqi campaign, Di Xin and Daji continued their cruelty.
 They smashed the tibia of an old man and a young boy to compare the density of their marrow, and cut open the belly of a pregnant woman to verify the gender and direction of the foetus.
 The Xiqi army passed Lintong Pass and defeated the defending general Ouyang Chun and several deputy generals.
 However, Zhang Kui, the general commander of Mianchi County and his wife Gao Lanying were very powerful.
 Huang Feihu, Chong Heihu, Tuxingsun, and Deng Chanyu all died here.
 Seeing the fierce battle, Jiang Ziya had to retreat temporarily.
 After knowing that his apprentice had died in the battle, Juliusun passed on the plan of luring the tiger away from the mountain to Jiang Ziya and others.
 Zhang Kui fell into the trap and was trapped by Yang Jian with the "Pointing to the Ground to Become Steel" Talisman.
 He was later beaten to death by Wei Hu while Gao Lanying was killed by Nezha's spear.
-Under the heavy reward from King Zhou, the 7 Monsters of Meishan responded to the imperial edict to seek talents and led troops to meet the Xiqi army.
+Under the heavy reward from Di Xin, the 7 Monsters of Meishan responded to the imperial edict to seek talents and led troops to meet the Xiqi army.
 The 7 Monsters of Meishan were 7 spirits transformed from animals, Gao Ming, and Gao Jue, spirits transformed from peach spirits, willow ghosts, and the giant Wu Wenhua also came to help but Gao Ming, Gao Jue, and Wu Wenhua all died at the hands of Jiang Ziya.
 Although Yuan Hong, the leader of the 7 Monsters of Meishan were equally good as Yang Jian after Nuwa gave Yang Jian the map of mountains, rivers, and states, Yang Jian used the map to trap Yuan Hong in an illusion.
 The 7 Monsters were eventually killed but Zhou Ying also lost generals such as Zheng Lun, Yang Ren, and Longxuhu.